Alen Air Purifiers and Filters Frequently Asked Questions (FAQ)

 When inhaled, they pose a serious danger relating to the development or worsening of lung disease and can compromise your cardiovascular health.
 Allergy and asthma sufferers are particularly at risk, as well children and the elderly.
 Alen Air Purifiers are a simple solution to significantly reducing these very alarming health hazards.

-To help determine which air purifier is right for your top concerns, take our air purifier quiz or consult our buying guide.
+To help determine which air purifier is right for your top concerns, consult our Digital Assistant or view our buying guide.
 If you want a multi-purpose purifier to address several needs, consider the Alen BreatheSmart Classic HEPA — which helps with common issues including allergies, asthma, dust, and more.

 How does my indoor air quality relate to the local outdoor air quality in my area?